 Electric guitar strings are lighter than acoustic guitar strings in general e.g. light gauge on the electric guitar is lighter than the light gauge on an acoustic guitar.
 The reason for this is explained in detail here.

 But for the most part, ignore where it says light, medium, or heavy on the packaging and instead refer to string gauge.
-Light and heavy are not a strict standard, so there may be differences between brands.
+Light and heavy are not a strict set of standards, so there may be differences between brands.
 It’s also true that the markers appear to be shifting e.g. what was once considered light when I was first learning guitar, in some cases is now referred to as medium.

 When referring to strings by gauge we tend to name them by their high E strings, so a set of .010” to 0.47” is referred to as 10’s, and a set of .014” to 0.59” are referred to as 14’s.